iotcebu/docs/README.md

 # 01010101. . . . . . . .
 M A N I F E S T O . . . . . . . .
 01010101

-### Semi-flat over Hierarchy;
+### Flat over Hierarchy;
-We prefer a **semi-flat** organization where people involved gets to be heard and valued before decision takes place.
+We prefer a **flat** organization where people involved gets to be heard and valued before decision takes place.
 We believe in **self-organizing** teams/individuals when running the org.

 ### Learning++;
 There is no end in **learning**.
 We encourage everyone to continue tinkering and to stay curious especially on how things work.
 Iterate, learn, play, make, repeat.